Statistics from Altmetric.com

 Rheumatoid arthritis (RA) is a chronic inflammatory disorder characterised by an unknown inflammatory process in multiple joints.
 The K/BxN T cell receptor transgenic mouse model is a striking model of inflammatory arthritis characterised by arthritic manifestations similar to those of RA.1 Matsumoto et al reported that arthritis could be provoked by linked T and B cell recognition of a ubiquitously expressed self antigen glucose-6-phosphate isomerase (GPI).2 Recently, immunisation with recombinant human GPI was reported to induce T cell dependent arthritis in DBA/1 mice,3 supporting the notion that GPI reactive T cells have a crucial role in the induction of arthritis.

-In our previous study we reported the presence of high titres of anti-GPI antibodies (Abs) in some patients with RA, although a few control subjects were also positive.4 To examine the role of GPI-specific T cells in …
+In our previous study we reported the presence of high titres of anti-GPI antibodies (Abs) in some patients with RA, although a few control subjects were also positive.4 To examine the role of GPI-specific T cells in patients …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.